Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Introduction

 \section{Introduction}

-A Lorentzian metric on a surface induces a pair of \emph{lightlike foliations}, and the Poincaré-Hopf theorem therefore implies that the torus is the only closed and orientable Lorentzian surface.
+A Lorentzian metric on a surface induces a pair $(\Falpha,\Fbeta)$ of \emph{lightlike foliations}, and the Poincaré-Hopf theorem therefore implies that the torus is the only closed and orientable Lorentzian surface.
 An analog of the Gau{\ss}-Bonnet formula shows moreover that the only constant curvature Lorentzian metrics on the torus are actually \emph{flat} (see \cite{avez_formule_1963,chern_pseudo_1963}).
-It is then natural to try to widen this class of geometries, in order to obtain structures locally modelled on the \emph{de-Sitter space} $\dS$ -- the Lorentzian homogeneous space of non-zero curvature, introduced in Paragraph \ref{subsubsection-deSitter} below.
+It is natural to try to widen this class of geometries, in order to obtain structures locally modelled on the Lorentzian analogue of the hyperbolic plane, the \emph{de-Sitter space} $\dS$ (wich is introduced in Paragraph \ref{subsubsection-deSitter} below).
 This is not possible on a closed surface without removing some points, and a natural way to do this is to proceed as in the Riemannian case, by concentrating all the curvature in finitely many points where the metric has \emph{conical singularities} as they appeared in \cite{barbot_collisions_2011}.
 The first goal of this paper is to introduce this natural class of \emph{singular constant curvature Lorentzian surfaces}, to provide examples of such structures, and to initiate their study by proving some of their fundamental properties.
 The second and main goal is to investigate in the de-Sitter case the relations of these geometrical objects with associated dynamical ones: their pair of lightlike foliations.